 Investment in Australia

-Shell Australia will acquire Select Carbon, a leading Australian-based environmental services company that specialises in carbon farming.
+Shell Australia has acquired Select Carbon, a leading Australian-based environmental services company that specialises in carbon farming.

 What is Shell doing in nature-based solutions?